hpc2n/course-qmmm/MD_QM-NAMD_GAUSSIAN/Readme.md

 - Download the PDB structure from Protein Data Bank (https://www.rcsb.org/).
   In the field "Enter search term" write  4AKE.
 Then, use the option "Download Files" and choose "PDB Format".
 The PDB file will be downloaded to your local machine.
-  Then, you can transfer this file to Kebnekaise.
+  Then, you can transfer this file to Kebnekaise (I already did this step, the structure is in this directory).

 - Load the VMD modules on Kebnekaise: